Brand Spotlight | Wolf Eyewear

 Diabetic macular oedema

-Diabetic macular oedema is a swelling in the macula – the functional centre of the retina and the part that gives us the ability to see fine detail and provides the best colour vision.
+Diabetic macular oedema is a swelling in the macula – the functional centre of the retina and the part that gives us the ability to see 20/20 and provides the best colour vision.
 Over time, this disease can destroy the sharp vision in this part of the eye, leading to partial vision loss or blindness.
 Macular oedema usually develops in people who already have other signs of diabetic retinopathy.

 If you have diabetes you are at twice the risk of developing glaucoma.
 Ask at your next appointment in branch for more information on glaucoma.